seanpmaxwell/Typescript-Best-Practices/README.md

 ### Going further

 Folders under `common/` and files/folders under `local/` are not confined to common-category names.
 You can create your own categories too for something used heavily throughout your codebase.
 Common-categories are more for storing items which don't fit into a specific place.
 Some other categories I commonly create are:
-  - **entities** - structure-types which describe database-tables.
+  - **classes** - I rarely implement new classes but I'll create a folder for them if I do: (i.e. creating custom `Error` objects).
   - **schemas** - structured-types which describe data relevant to the persistance-layer although not directly mapping to database tables (i.e. DTO data-transfer-objects).

 In a focused-directory shareable code isn't necessarily restricted to the `local/` folder.
-If you have a file name which demonstrates a very clear intent and purpose it can go directly in a focused-directory. `local/` is mostly useful when you need a filename without a restricted purpose.
+If you have a file name which demonstrates a very clear intent and purpose it can go directly in a focused-directory. `local/` is moreso useful when you need a filename without a clear purpose.

 In the example below, `local/schemas.ts` does not have a specific purpose in the filename other than holding structured-types, and we have to look at the folder heirarchy for knowing those types are related to users.
-In contrast, we know by the filename that `UserStorageInfoService.ts` holds shareable business logic related to the user storage.
+In contrast, we know by the filename that `UserStorageInfoService.ts` holds shareable business logic related to user storage.
 The purpose is clear, so it doesn't need to go in `local/`.
 ```markdown
 - domains/
   - users/